All links go directly to official Walled Lake, Michigan government websites.

 Court Records

-The 52nd District Court, which serves Walled Lake and the surrounding area, is the primary judicial authority for the city.
-Court records, including case filings, dockets, and transcripts, can be accessed through the court's website, https://52nddc.com/.
-The Walled Lake Michigan Police Department, https://walledlake.us/index.php/departments/public-service/police-department, can also assist with inquiries related to court proceedings and records.
+The 52nd District Court serves Walled Lake and the surrounding area as the primary judicial authority for local cases.
+Court records, including case filings, dockets, and transcripts, can be accessed through the court's website at https://52nddc.com/.
+The Walled Lake Michigan Police Department, https://walledlake.us/index.php/departments/public-service/police-department, can also help residents with questions about court proceedings and related records.

 Criminal Records